benpeart/ada/Software/README.md

 # Uploading firmware
 For uploading, I strongly prefer OTA, as this works very nice in PlatformIO.

+Beware: when using the A4988 driver, you have to specify a flag.
+When using any other driver, remove this flag.
+This is because the A4988 has a different microstepping selection table.

 ## Serial port
 For the first upload, you'll need to upload via USB / the serial port.
 In platformio.ini, state the COM port under which the ESP32 module is connected (uncomment the line with an IP address / host name), for example upload_port = COM3.